 The problem with current SaaS PR

 In the early days of the SaaS industry, it was assumed that subscription-based software was only meant for startups and small businesses and not viable for enterprise businesses.
-The concept of SaaS has existed since the 1960s.
-Even so, it wasn’t until 1999, when Salesforce launched their customer relationship management (CRM) platform, that SaaS became more mainstream.
+The SaaS business model has existed since the 1960s.
+Even so, it wasn’t until 1999, when Salesforce launched its customer relationship management (CRM) platform, that SaaS became more mainstream.
 Today, the exponential growth of SaaS and the continued improvements to its functionality has made it a valid option for businesses of various sizes.

 SaaS solutions continue to enable customers to lease hosted software via web clients rather than buying and operating licensed software on their own IT infrastructure.
 However, the novelty that made it newsworthy has worn off as cloud technology has become quite common.
 The reason why a lot of SaaS businesses are not reaching their true potential anymore is that many companies are still pitching the same old ideas.
 Brands continue to boast that SaaS has a faster implementation, lower IT procurement costs, lower IT maintenance costs, and faster access to new technology, functionality, and upgrades.
 These are all things that media professionals have heard before and are now bored of hearing about.
 This is why, more than ever, current SaaS PR needs to use new approaches and strategies to raise the visibility of cloud-based solution clients.